Nonparametric LLM Evaluation from Preference Data: Generalized Average Ranking Scores

-assuming matrix invertibility.
+where we assume matrix invertibility.
 The resulting $F(\mu(x))$ is the stationary distribution of the associated Markov chain with transition matrix $T$.
 Intuitively, human raters randomly switch between LLMs according to their symmetrized preference probabilities.
 The stationary distribution $F(\mu(x))$ can then be interpreted as the long-term time spent on each LLM (larger implying better).